 You can use any type of sugar in this classic rhubarb crumble.
 Each one will give a different taste and texture.
 I like to use demerara sugar with the rhubarb as it just seems to work well with it.
 But I prefer golden caster sugar for the crumble.
 It’s easy to mix in, doesn’t colour the crumble and the flavour isn’t as overt as most of the others.
 Muscovado will give varying degrees of caramel notes, depending whether you use light or dark.
 Other brown sugars will do much the same thing.

-How Do You Make Vegan Rhubarb Crumble?
+How To Make Vegan Rhubarb Crumble?

 The humble crumble is a particularly easy pudding to veganise.
 All you need to do is swap the butter for solid coconut oil or a vegan butter.
 I use coconut oil as it doesn’t have any additives and it also gives a nice coconutty flavour.

-Can you Make Gluten-Free Rhubarb Crumble?
+Can You Make Gluten-Free Rhubarb Crumble?

 Yes you can.
 Similar to the vegan version, all that’s needed to make this classic rhubarb crumble gluten-free is a simple swap.
 Use your favourite gluten-free flour instead of wholemeal wheat flour.
 I really like The Free From Fairy’s gluten free wholegrain flour.